zackaira/Blockons/readme.txt

 We're working on adding lots more blocks...
 Send us some ideas and maybe we can add on the blocks you need next!

-## Blockons Offers the following Block Extensions
+## Blockons Offers the following Core Block Extensions

 &#9989; **Content Tooltips**
 Integrate helpful tooltips across your website.
 These tooltips offer quick information when users hover over content links, keeping things simple and easy to understand.